 If you’re interested in exploring online cooking lessons for your kids, I hope you will find some useful information in my review of Kids Cook Real Food.

-Free Cooking Class
+Free Online Cooking Class for Kids 8+

 As part of their Kids Cook Solo program, older children learn to cook independently.
 So if your child is age 8 and up it’s suitable for their age and you can sign up for it for free.